Do Go On - Do Go On Presents: Arty Facts - Joy Hester's 'Love I'

 Thanks so much, Kendra.

-Can you tell me a little bit about the Love Series, one of which is currently on display here?
+Can you tell me a little bit about the love series,

-is more shadowy and a darker presence.
 The female is shown in a lighter, luminescent way.

-And the two heads often merge, often at the point of the eye
+And the two heads often merge,

-and they were very unusual in australian art at the time and most explorations of sexuality and
+And they were very unusual in Australian art at the time.

-art particularly by women were about you know i guess the female nude or about eroticism in a more overt way.
-And these, of course, were very personal expressions
+the female nude or about eroticism in a more overt way.

 of Joy Hester's psychological state at the time.

-I'm going to focus a little bit on the life of Joy Hester
+I'm going to focus a little bit on the life of Joy Hester,

 as well as the fascinating and deeply intertwined lives